Where the Thrill Began: Horror Paved the Way for Dark Romance

 While they are all works of fiction, part of you can get so immersed into the story that it makes you sleep just a bit more restless for the night and yet, you just can’t put the story down and you want to read more.
 That is the adrenaline rush.
 That kick to our systems that can give us a euphoric rush.
 It’s that pull to the dark and unknown.

-Its like that haunted house, or even that horror movie that makes you scream when that loud bang happens.
-While most will say “I never wanna do that/see that again” a small part makes you go “Wow…that was a rush, I want more”.
+It’s like that haunted house, or even that horror movie that makes you scream when that loud bang happens.
+While most will say, “I never wanna do that or see that again,” a small part makes you go, “Wow…that was a rush, I want more”.

 Adrenaline is what fuels our love of these books, and with so many great iconic horror writers paving the way for new horror writers, I am almost sure that the books to come are going to leave us even more restless.
 Making us check behind even more doors, or rushing to bed the second we turn off the lights.